Merck/CEEDesigns.jl/docs/src/tutorials/GenerativeDesigns.md

 # Heart Disease Triage Meets Generative Modeling

 Consider again a situation where a group of patients is tested for a specific disease.
 It may be costly to conduct an experiment yielding the definitive answer; instead, we want to utilize various proxy experiments that provide partial information about the presence of the disease.
-For details on the theoretical background and notation, please see our tutorial on [generative experimental designs](SimpleGenerative.md), this tutorial is a concrete application of the tools described in that document.
+For details on the theoretical background and notation, please see our tutorial on [generative experimental designs](SimpleGenerative.md).
+This tutorial is a concrete application of the tools described in that document.

 Importantly, we aim to design personalized adaptive policies for each patient.
 At the beginning of the triage process, we use a patient's prior data, such as sex, age, or type of chest pain, to project a range of cost-efficient experimental designs.
 Internally, while constructing these designs, we incorporate multiple-step-ahead lookups to model probable experimental outcomes and consider the subsequent decisions for each outcome.
 Then after choosing a specific decision policy from this set and acquiring additional experimental readouts, we adjust the continuation based on this evidence.